Feasible and accurate occipitoatlantal transarticular fixation: an anatomic study.

 3 Suppl Operative

 Senoglu, Mehmet; Safavi-Abbasi, Sam; Theodore, Nicholas; Crawford, Neil R.; and Sonntag, Volker K.H., "Feasible and accurate occipitoatlantal transarticular fixation: an anatomic study."
 (2010).
-Neurobiology.
+Translational Neuroscience.
 781.